samuelkerstell/portfolio-project-1/README.md

 ## Existing Features

-* ### Navigation
+* ### Navigation Bar
-  * Featured on top of the page is Sam's Music Blog that links to the top of the page.
+  * Easily navigate through the website using the top navigation bar.
+  * Can be seen on both pages, includes the logo and the navigation bar.
-  * To the right we have: About Us, Music Gallery, Send Music.
+  * Includes: Music Gallery, About Us, Contact Us.
 This will link to the diffrent sections of the page.
   * The navigation bar tells the user where they can find the different sections and what they can expect when clicked on.
+"image"

-* ### The Header
+* ### The landing page image
+  * The image is capturing the visitors attention and setting the mood.
-  * The header show the name of the website.
+  * The image fits in with the rest of the site making the site look more proffesional.
-  * The header tells that the site is for people who want to find new music.
-  * The header tells who the site is for and what they can expect.

 * ### Music Gallery
-  * Displays playable music with a music player.
+  * Users can discover new and exciting music form up-and-coming artists.
+  * This is valuable for artist looking for a new ways to showcase their work.
-  * This is valuable for a user that is searching for new music.
+  * This is valuable for visitors looking for new music.
+"image"

+* ### Send In Your Music!
+  * This section provides a platform for emerging artists to showcase their work and potentially gain exposure to a wider audience.
+  * Encouraging engagement: This section provides a clear call-to-action for visitors to send in their music.

 * ### About Us
-  * The About Us section tells the user what the site offers.
+  * The About Us section gives details of what we offer to the users.
-  * The About Us section also shows additional information.
+  * The About Us section gives you information on how you can send in your music.

-* ### Send Music
+* ### Contact Us
-  * The user can sumbit their email address.
-  * The user can upload their own song file.
-  * The user can add additional text which should include necessary information.
-  * This is valuable to the user if they want to send in their own music.
+  * Provides a direct line of communication
+  * Improving user experience and credibility
+  * The contact us section is valuable if the users have any unaswered unanswered questions or suggestions.

 * ### The Footer
-  * The footer includes several social media links about Sam's Music Blog, the links will open in a new tab.
+  * The footer includes several social media links for Sam's Music Blog, the links will open in a new tab.
-  * The footer is valuable as it's encourages users to keep up with Sam's Music Blog through social media.
+  * The footer is valuable as it improves user experience and encourages users to keep up with Sam's Music Blog through social media.
 # Testing

 ### Bugs